 How to Apply to Muhlenberg College

-Whether applying as a freshman, transfer, or overseas student, candidates are expected to meet the admission standards in order to be considered for admission to Muhlenberg.
+Whether applying as a freshman, transfer, or overseas student, candidates are expected to meet the admission standards to be considered for admission to Muhlenberg.
 The first thing you consider is the Muhlenberg College acceptance rate.

 - Candidates for Regular Decision should submit a Common Application and declare in the Muhlenberg questions that they want to be considered for admission via Regular Decisions (RD).